-Voice search, user intent, customer-focused optimization, mobile SEO, featured snippets and structured data markup, Google’s Rank Zero, brand building, blue links—all of these are techniques that small businesses have had to grapple with in the last few years.
+Voice search, user intent, customer-focused optimization, mobile SEO, featured snippets and structured data markup, Google’s Rank Zero, brand building, blue links—all of these are SEO Strategies for Small Businesses have had to grapple within the last few years.

 But with the pandemic in full swing, the landscape has fundamentally shifted.
 Your target audience, their needs, and their search intent—everything has changed.
 And alongside, SEO strategies must change as well—if you want to keep your small business competitive in the COVID-19 era, that is.

 SEO Strategies for Small Businesses aren’t—and shouldn’t be—static; they need to change with the times.
 And although SEO trends change almost every year, a global pandemic calls for a more fundamental shift.

 Although some businesses have re-opened and life is slowly picking up again in most parts of the world, the threat is far from over.